Home | Product Photography How-To? | Store

-Taking good quality pictures of glass objects can seem intimidating.
-However, there are some simple techniques which even amateur photographers can use to obtain dramatic results with minimal effort.
+Taking good quality pictures of glass or translucent objects can seem a great deal of fun actually.
+There are some simple techniques which even amateur photographers can use to obtain dramatic results with minimal effort.
 The following examples show several basic setups that should allow anyone to achieve results they can be proud of.
-The first technique is a favorite of many hired professionals who need to get instant, fast, clean shots of clear glass.
-The second and third techniques illustrate dark field and light field photography (don’t be intimidated by the terminology the techniques are actually quite simple).
-The last technique is a personal favorite, under lighting Under lighting some glass or acrylic objects can give you very dramatic, impressive results.
+The first technique is a favorite of many hired professionals who need to get instant, fast, clean shots of clear glass using a graduated background.
+The underlighting technique covered, is a personal favorite of mine, and where I believe the fun comes in!
+Working with underlighting and/or backlighting.
+Under lighting and/or backlighting translucent glass or acrylic objects can give you very dramatic, impressive results.The other techniques discussed illustrate dark field and light field photography (don’t be intimidated by the terminology the techniques are actually quite simple).
 The technique you choose depends on the style you prefer and the results you are trying to achieve.

 A simple shortcut popular with professionals, and commonly seen on trade magazine covers, is the use of a graduated continuous-tone background.